 - iPod touch (sixth generation)

-Barring the new products, that's the same list Apple issued for iOS 11 the year before.
-It hasn't dropped any devices off the list for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those may not be given the all-clear for iOS 13.
+That's basically the same as the iOS 11 list a year before, with some new products added on the end.
+Apple hasn't dropped support for any old devices for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those may not be given the all-clear for iOS 13.

 New features coming in iOS 13